Acting Locally, Caring Globally

 When a devastating earthquake hit Haiti in January of 2010, hundreds of thousands of lives and buildings were lost.
 Surviving villagers were forced to walk miles to fill buckets and jugs to collect clean water for cooking, cleaning, and drinking.
-Mission staff and volunteers were appalled by the impact of the devastation and compelled into action.
-As a result, the Mission marathon team raised $30,000 over the period of two years to provide relief for Haitians in need.
+Mission staff and volunteers were appalled by the devastation and called to serve.

-After many months of planning and communicating over thousands of miles, a new fresh clean water supply was designed and constructed in L'Asile.
-The new water supply begins miles away from the town at a natural mountain spring which is then fed by solar pump into two 9,000 gallon cisterns 600 ft above the village.
-The water is fed by gravity to the first cistern and then pumped up to the second.
+The Mission marathon team raised $30,000 over two years to build a fresh supply of clean water to the villagers of L'Asile, who lost 200 homes in the earthquake.
+The new water supply begins miles away from the village at a natural mountain spring which is then fed by solar pump into two 9,000 gallon cisterns 600 feet above the village.
+The water is powered by gravity into the first cistern and then pumped up to the second.
 The water is supplied by gravity directly to the town of L'Asile and is a source of clean water for 4,000 people across four villages.